Temps and termites are on the rise. Schedule your free inspection today.

 • Spread bacteria and disease-causing organisms

-• Damage reputations of businesses and brands
+• Damage the reputation of businesses and brands

-Ants are notoriously hard to get rid of without a professional ant exterminator.
-At Western Exterminator, we know how frustrating ants are and will work with you to keep ants out for good.
+At Western Exterminator, we understand how frustrating ant infestations can be and will work with you to help keep ants out of your home or business.

 Common ant species that infest houses